How to write a tender proposal

 9. Choose the right referees

 Most RFTs ask for referees either for the delivery of the work or for the personnel put forward.
 Use referees that you know will give the most complimentary recommendations.
 Don’t take a risk on clients who have gripes.
 Get permission from your referees before including them in your response.
-Brief them on the details of RDF so they can tailor their comments to the particular request.
+Brief them on the details of the RFT so they can tailor their comments to the particular request.

 10. Submit your tender on time

 Late or incomplete tender responses are nearly always rejected.
-This is particularly true when submitting the document electronically so make sure you give yourself enough time to get the document completed.
+This is particularly true when submitting the document electronically so make sure you give yourself enough time to get the document completed and uploaded.

 Madrigal Communications is an Australian communication consultancy that helps professional organisations improve their profits and presentation by showing organisations how to write a tender proposal that is creative convincing and engaging content.
 Contact us for more information.